What is hospice care?

-Visiting Nurse & Hospice of Fairfield County provides a unique program called Life Focus in which patients can actively pursue curative treatment for their illness but still benefit from the care that the hospice team provides.
-Many health insurance plans, including Medicare, cover Life Focus.
+Visiting Nurse & Hospice of Fairfield County provides a unique program called Palliative Care in which patients can actively pursue curative treatment for their illness but still benefit from the care that the hospice team provides.
+Many health insurance plans, including Medicare, cover Palliative Care.

 Does Visiting Nurse & Hospice of Fairfield County provide bereavement services?